Dreambound

 • Home Health Aides assist individuals who need help with daily activities and basic medical care, often working with elderly or chronically ill patients in their homes.

-• To become a Home Health Aide in Maryland, you must complete a state-approved training program, pass a criminal background check, and hold certifications in CPR and First Aid.
+• To become a Home Health Aide in Maryland, you must complete a state-approved HHA program (75-100 hours), pass a competency evaluation, pass a criminal background check, and hold certifications in CPR and First Aid.

 Article continues after recommendations